 - Place seeds in a food processor and grind until medium-fine.
 Transfer to a bowl and set aside.

-- Cut carrots into large pieces and place in a food processor and process until carrots are finely chopped (slightly smaller than the size of a grain of rice).
-You should have about 2/3 cup of finely chopped carrots.
+- Cut carrots into large pieces and place in a food processor along with kale, and process until carrots are finely chopped (slightly smaller than the size of a grain of rice).
+You should have about 3/4 cup of finely chopped vegetables.

 - Add remaining ingredients to food processor (including sunflower seeds) and pulse several times until rice is chopped (but not pureed!) and mixture is well combined and starting to stick together.